Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

-The Elecampane plant, which is widely used in medicine, belongs to perennial plants of the Aster family and can only occasionally be annual.
-To date, there are more than 100 species of this plant, which is found in Europe, Asia, Africa, Central and North America.
-On the territory of the CIS, it is found in Central Asia, the Caucasus, the Crimea, Western Siberia, the Urals, and central Russia.
+The Elecampane plant, widely used in medicine, belongs to the perennial plants of the Asteraceae family and can only rarely be annual.
+Today there are more than 100 species of this plant, which is found in Europe, Asia, Africa, Central and North America.
+In the CIS it is found in Central Asia, the Caucasus, Crimea, Western Siberia, the Urals, and central Russia.

 Release form